Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 These meatballs are better as part of a dish

-Just like AmyLu’s other product the chicken breakfast sausage links, these in my opinion, cannot be eaten alone.
+Just like AmyLu’s other product, the chicken breakfast sausage links, these meatballs cannot be eaten alone.

 They must be served with rice, bread, a tortilla, or anything that could help cut through some of that saltiness.